extendr/helloextendr/README.md

 # Re-generate wrappers
 rextendr::register_extendr()

-# Re-generate documents and NAMESPACE (If you are using RStudio, just run "Document")
+# Re-generate documentation and NAMESPACE (If you are using RStudio, just run "Document")
 devtools::document()
 ```